Leaving Substack? 5 Signs You Need a Better Alternative

 It's Not Goodbye, It's "I'm Growing"

 Moving on from Substack doesn't mean it was a bad choice.
 It means you've succeeded and are ready for the next level.
-You need a platform that can grow with you.
+You need a creator platform that can grow with you.